PopaVadim/Kali-Linux-Lab-in-AWS/README.md

 <p align="center">
 <b>Below we will show how to create an Amazon Free Tier Account.</b> <br/> <br />

-<b>First we will browse to https://aws.amazon.com then at the top right hand corner we will click "Create an AWS Account"</b><br/>
+<b>First we will browse to https://aws.amazon.com then at the top right-hand corner we will click "Create an AWS Account"</b><br/>
 <b></b> <br/>
 <img width="1502" alt="Screen Shot 2023-01-06 at 4 23 12 PM" src="https://user-images.githubusercontent.com/117952272/211168408-402939ba-40e0-43c0-a311-35224b37c57e.png">
 <br/>